 - Mail registration for General Election.
 Last day to postmark application for registration for General Election.
 The last day it must be received by the Board of Elections is October 18th.

 - In person registration for General Election.
 Last day application for registration must be received by the Board of Elections to be eligible to vote in the General Election.
 If honorably discharged from the military or have become a naturalized citizen since October 13th, you may register in person at the board of elections up until October 28th.

-- Last day for change of party enrollment.
+- Last day for a change of party enrollment.

 If you have internet access, you can also register to vote or change your address for your registration online through the NYS Department of Motor Vehicles website.
 To use the DMV site, you must have a driver’s license or a non-driver ID.

 If you need help registering to vote or changing your address, please contact Monica Bartley at email@example.com or 646/442-4152.
 You can also contact your CIDNY benefits counselor who can help you.

 - Interested in volunteering to conduct poll site surveys?
 We’re hosting a training at our Manhattan office (841 Broadway, Suite 301, New York, NY 10003) on October 19th from 2 – 4 pm.
 To RSVP for this training, please contact the receptionist at 646/442-4156 or firstname.lastname@example.org.
 If you need an accommodation, let the receptionist know.
 For ASL interpreters, let us know one week in advance.
 We cannot guarantee accommodations like ASL interpreters if we do not have advanced notice.

 - Help Make Polling Sites Accessible For All New Yorkers